CyrETIENNE/Parametric_Timer/README.md

 ### 3. Download and Install GHDL :
 3.1.
 To download GHDL, we must look at their github page.
 For windows devices users, we must look for a precompiled GHDL file.
 Hence, download such a file following this link : *https://github.com/ghdl/ghdl/releases/download/v4.0.0/ghdl-MINGW32.zip*

 3.2.
-Extract the .zip file and place it somewhere in your *C:disk*.
-Once placed, open the *GHDL folder*, you will see a subfolder named *bin*. **Copy the path to that subfolder**.
+Extract the .zip file and place it somewhere in your **C:disk**.
+Once placed, open the *GHDL folder*, you will see a subfolder named *bin*. **Open it and copy the path**. (the path should look like *'..\GHDL\bin'*)

 3.3.
-Add this path to your system's global path following these steps :
+Add this path to your **system's global Path** following these steps :
-   1. Type in your Windows search bar : *environment variables*.
+   1. Type in your Windows search bar : *environment variables*
    2. Click on : *edit environment variables for your system*.
+A window opens.
+   3. Click on : *environment variables*
-   3. Click once on *Path*.
+   4. Click once on *Path*
-   4. Below, click on *edit*.
+   5. Below, click on *edit*
-   5. A new window should open.
+   6. A new window should open.
 Click on *new*.
-   6. Do a right click on your mouse then paste the GHDL's bin subfolder path.
+   7. Do either **CTRL+V** or **right click on your mouse** to paste the GHDL's bin subfolder path.
-   7. Click OK to exit.
+   8. Click OK to exit.
-   8. Open the cmd again.
+   9. Open the cmd again.
 Type in : *ghdl --version* to check if GHDL was successfully installed (you should see GHDL version number).
-   9. GHDL has been successfully installed.
+   10. GHDL has been successfully installed.

 ### 4. Run the tests
 4.1.
 Open *cmd*.
 Set the working directory by typing : *cd <path>* where <path> is the path of my Github repository that you downloaded and extracted.

 4.2.
-Run the tests by typing : *python3 run.py*.
+Run the tests by typing : *python3 run.py*

 ### 5. Remarks
 5.1.
 If you want to add custom testbenchs, you can simple copy one of my testbenchs code and change the *clk_freq_hz_g (in Hz)* and *delay_g (in ms)* parameters values using Notepad++, AMD Vivado, etc...